-Fifteen years ago, the Aboriginal Rights Coalition worked with Indigenous elders and teachers to develop an interactive way of learning the history most Canadians are never taught.
-The Blanket Exercise was the result; it has since been offered thousands of times and was last completely updated in 2013.
+In 1996, the Aboriginal Rights Coalition worked with Indigenous elders and teachers to develop an interactive way of learning the history most Canadians are never taught.
+The Blanket Exercise was the result; it has since been offered thousands of times and the fourth edition was released in 2016.

 How it works